nrkrishna/bribes-dapp-final/README.md

 6. Start the server with the command "rails s".
 7. Navigate to the site in the browser by going to the url "http://127.0.0.1:3000".

 I realize this setup is not the most straighforward because of Ruby on Rails.
-Please email me at nkrishna@gmail.com with any questions.
+Please test on the live server deployed [here](https://gentle-scrubland-56547.herokuapp.com/).
+Please email me at nkrishna@gmail.com with any questions or setup issues.

 ## Live Demo On Rinkeby

 Contract address: 0x5E0b7dCad1979cb3747c6D454d2F869F8645B0eC

 Server deployed on: https://gentle-scrubland-56547.herokuapp.com/